Typraeurion/BASIC/docs/BUGS.md

   evaluation of the value to assign is disjointed from the variable being assigned to.

-* `DEF` (define function) is not yet implemented.
-It is recognized by the parser though.

 * `NEXT` does not support more than one variable in the same statement.
 It appears that this feature was introduced in Altair BASIC (by Microsoft) in 1975, and was not a part of the original